BornforthisHJB/BornforthisHJB.github.io/bornforthis/1v1/05-Patrick/01-CITS1401-Computational-Thinking-with-Python.md

 - The order of columns in each row will follow the order of the headings provided in the first row.
 - The data of each individual adult will always be contiguous.
 It will never be spread out randomly.
 - The data for each expression will always be contiguous and in the order: **'Neutral', 'Angry', 'Disgust',** **'Happy'.**
+- The data for distance may or may not be in order as in Table-2.
+For example, it is possible that the 6th distance of a particular expression is listed first and the 1st distance is listed last.
+- Distances can never be negative or zero.
+If any distance is negative or equal to zero, then replace it with 50.
+- No data will be missing in the csv file.
+- The **main()** function will always be provided with valid input parameters.
+- The formula for standard deviation and for calculating cosine similarity can be found at the end of the project sheet.

 ![image-20220908182040558](./01-CITS1401-Computational-Thinking-with-Python.assets/image-20220908182040558.png)